radius-project/blog/radblog/content/posts/2024/kind-cluster-with-registry/index.md

 ### Creating the Secure Docker Registry

-Documentation on how to create an unsecured (HTTP) Docker registry is widely available, but there are not a lot of geared towards creating secure (HTTPS) ones.
+Documentation on how to create an unsecured (HTTP) Docker registry is widely available, but there are not a lot of them geared towards creating secure (HTTPS) ones.
 [This user guide on creating a KinD cluster and a local registry](https://kind.sigs.k8s.io/docs/user/local-registry/) is a good place to start if you are experimenting with KinD cluster and Docker registry.

 Here are the steps to create a secure Docker registry: